DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Something of this is causing server to ocasionally go to super high disk use and needs restart.
 Not just container, but entire VM.
 Will maybe investigate.

+/update, it was likely caused by using m.2 ssd for storing esxi VMs, switch to sata ssd seems to prevent any more occurancies of this high disk usage

 * [Dynmap](https://www.spigotmc.org/resources/dynmap%C2%AE.274/) - map
   of the world in web gui, real time.
 Default port 8123
 * [Chunky](https://www.spigotmc.org/resources/chunky.81534/) - pre-generates chunks